GowriPriyankaM/Product-Landing-Page/README.md

       Replace "your-branch-name" with a descriptive name for your branch.

-4. **Make Changes :** Open the project in your preferred text editor or IDE and make the necessary changes or additions to the code, documentation, or other project files.
+5. **Make Changes :** Open the project in your preferred text editor or IDE and make the necessary changes or additions to the project files.

-5. **Commit Changes :** After making your changes, save the files and go back to the terminal or command prompt.
+6. **Commit Changes :** After making your changes, save the files and go back to the terminal or command prompt.

       Use the following command to stage your changes for commit.